 Having been joined by a beautiful ballerina who came forward to be his empress, they dance.
 They dance majestically and preternaturally breaking not only “the laws of the land,” but “the law of gravity and the laws of motion as well.”
 And while they danced so high they kissed the ceiling,

 Diana Moon Glampers, the Handicapper General, came into the studio with a double-barreled ten-gauge shotgun.
 She fired twice, and the Emperor and the Empress were dead before they hit the floor.

 And just like that, equality is restored.

-“Harrison Bergeron” is a tightly woven, exquisitely executed short story.
-It can be read from a number of perspectives yielding insights that can be variously applied to political, economic, or cultural circumstances.
+“Harrison Bergeron” is a nicely executed short story that can be read from a number of perspectives, yielding insights that can be variously applied to political, economic, or cultural circumstances.
 As I read it, the story shares a certain sensibility with both Orwell’s 1984 and Huxley’s Brave New World.
-It has been noted by, among others Huxley himself, that Brave New World pictures a more likely image of the future because it is not posited on a heavy-handed totalitarianism.
+It has been noted by, among others, Huxley himself that Brave New World pictures a more likely image of the future because it is not posited on a heavy-handed totalitarianism.
 It is, rather, a freely embraced dystopia.
 I want to suggest that, in “Harrison Bergeron,” Vonnegut offered us an Orwellian adumbration of one particular dimension of our Internet soaked world that has in fact emerged along a more Huxleyian trajectory.

 Consider the manner in which the advantages of the intellectually gifted are equalized in Vonnegut’s story — distraction, regular and constant distraction.
 The story provides a vivid and disturbing image of the consequences of perpetual distraction.